Home > Neighborhood Tree Program

 How much water does a tree need?

 Trees planted by NTP have had most of their roots cut off which means that they are vulnerable especially for the first two years.
 During dry weather it is important to water them with long soakings of approximately 15 gallons/2 weeks around the periphery of the hole.
-Since trees can be over watered and die check the soil to see if watering is needed.
+Since over watering can kill a tree check the soil to see if watering is needed.

 When is pruning beneficial?